Find Grad Schools

 12 Yearly Graduations

-University of Alabama in Huntsville is the 3rd most popular school in the nation for students seeking a master's degree in physical sciences (other).
+University of Alabama in Huntsville is the 3rd most popular school in the nation for students seeking a master's degree in other physical science.
 Each year, around 9,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,730 per year, while in-state graduate students, on average, pay $10,632 per year.
-The physical sciences (other) program at University of Alabama in Huntsville awarded 12 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $10,120 per year, while in-state graduate students, on average, pay $10,632 per year.
+During the most recent year for which we have data, 12 people received their master's degree in other physical science from UAH.
+Of these students, 71% were women and 10% were members of underrepresented racial-ethnic groups.

 #4